HanumanthaRaju/Node-red-for-IoT-Prototyping/Exercises/Exercise_18/README.md

-# Exercise 17: Develop a simple dashboard showing bid and ask prices for symbol BTCUSDT
+# Exercise 18: Develop a dashboard showing bid and ask prices for different types of crypto currencies

 # Flow Diagram:
 ![outcome](./input.jpg)